OpenTransfr/Core/docs/Merchants/OnlineTerminal.rst

 Shopping carts
 --------------

 The same API also provides functionality to build shopping carts, making the process as easy as possible for both the merchant and consumer.
-This uses the same backend functionality as the other forms of terminals.
+This uses the same backend functionality as all other forms of terminals.